lapohosorsolya/AmalgaMo/tutorial.md

 # AmalgaMo tutorial with example

-This is an example of how you can download and run AmalgaMo.
+This is an example of how you can download and run AmalgaMo on human DNA motifs from HOCOMOCO.
 Full documentation is available in the [README](/README.md) file.

 ## Step 1: download AmalgaMo and set up its environment